 Below are links to recordings of "Gaudete gaudio magno".
 You can

-download the second-order B-format file and decode it yourself.
+(first-order), and binaural (second-order).
+Or you can download the second-order B-format file and decode it yourself.

 And here's Lumen by Abbie Burt Betinis (b.
 1980).
 For